fastify/fastify-http-proxy/README.md

 ## `wsReconnect`

+**Experimental.** (default: `disabled`)

+Reconnection feature detects and closes broken connections and reconnects automatically, see [how to detect and close broken connections](https://github.com/websockets/ws#how-to-detect-and-close-broken-connections).
+The connection is considered broken if the target does not respond to the ping messages or no data is received from the target.

-The `wsReconnect` option contains the configuration for the WebSocket reconnection feature; is an object with the following properties:
+The `wsReconnect` option contains the configuration for the WebSocket reconnection feature.
+To enable the feature, set the `wsReconnect` option to an object with the following properties:

 - `pingInterval`: The interval between ping messages in ms (default: `30_000`).
 - `maxReconnectionRetries`: The maximum number of reconnection retries (`1` to `Infinity`, default: `Infinity`).